farcasterxyz/protocol/README.md

 <!-- Diagram of Signer Tree -->

-The Signer Set is a modified two-phase set[^two-phase-set] with remove-wins and last-write-wins semantics.
+The Signer Set is a modified two-phase set with remove-wins and last-write-wins semantics.
 New messages are added to the set if signed by a valid delegate or root signer.
 A remove message is accepted if signed by itself or by an ancestor.
 A Signer can never be re-added once removed, and all of its descendant children and messages are discarded.

 A Set conflict can occur if two valid Signers separately authorize the same Delegate Signer, which breaks the tree data structure.
 If this occurs, the Set retains the message with the highest timestamp and lexicographical hash, in that order.

 ## 4.6 Root Signer Revocations
+  *This section is still under development.*

 A Root Signer Revocation is a special message that is used to remove previous custody addresses from the list of valid signers.
 This is useful if you believe that a previous address may have become compromised or if you are changing ownership of an account.